arox5/RaspiHomeLab/README.md

 A simple and easy web application for general purpose home automation and media center.
 This is my personal lab.

 ## Main targets
+1. Build a responsive web application using Bootstrap
-1. Handle web application authentication (features are provided only to authenticated user)
+1. Handle authentication (features are provided only to authenticated user)
 1. Handle the features provided by DLink DCS-932L IP camera
    - show current picture
    - shot list of pictures created by motion detection